As a small business owner in Arizona, what should I know about immigration law?

 September 3, 2013 – Mesa, Arizona

-The most important thing you need to know is that Arizona law as well as United States federal law requires all employers to verify that all of their employees are authorized to work in the United States.
+The most important thing you need to know is that Arizona law as well as United States federal law requires all employers to verify that all of their employees are authorized to work in the United States, and you are not a victim of identity theft.
+If you think your identity has been compromised or stolen, you should talk to an identity theft lawyer.
 This means two things in Arizona.

 Completing the I-9 Employment Eligibility Verification